-UK theatre makers have been hit hard by this crisis, but we are campaigning to secure a diverse, ambitious and hopeful future for theatre in this country.
+UK theatre makers have been hit hard by the Covid-19 crisis, but we are campaigning to secure a diverse, ambitious and hopeful future for theatre in this country.

 This means that many staff across our industry have been furloughed.
 The self-employed workforce that makes theatre for our stages and engages audiences of all ages in it - our actors, directors, designers, lighting designers, video designers, theatre composers, choreographers, movement directors, fight directors, musical directors, musicians, stage managers and learning associates - have lost all or most of their work and their income.

 Whist we are working hard to secure the future of the RSC, the team here is very aware of our many friends and colleagues up and down the country who are suffering hardship and facing anxious and uncertain times.
 Wherever we can, we want to be of assistance and to stand in solidarity with you.

 We are proud to be in partnership with 12 theatres nationally who, in spite of tremendous challenges, have been inventive and determined in finding new ways to engage their communities, and we continue to work with them to support that work wherever possible.